 I spoke to her about it later reminding her about all of the people around her who have dark skin.
 And one by one, she made exceptions.
 Realising afterwards that she didn’t actually dislike everyone with dark skin.

 The fact that she wanted to.
 That she’s been unconsciously cultivating this preference towards lighter skin is alarming but also scary to think how easy racial bias creeps in.

-Experts recommend that parents buy ethnic dolls from birth as one way to surround daughters and sons with positive images from the outset.
-When introducing a doll later on, you don’t need a big speech about the doll’s ethnicity, though.
+Experts recommend that parents buy ethnic or black dolls from birth as one way to surround daughters and sons with positive images from the outset.
+When introducing black dolls later on, you don’t need a big speech about the doll’s ethnicity, though.
 Just let their imagination run wild.

 So here you go.
-It’s all here, your go-to guide to buying the perfect doll for your mixed race kids.
-From dolls to figurines to real babies, it’s all here.
+It’s all here, your go-to guide to buying the perfect black dolls for your kids craving diversity in their lives.
+From dolls to figurines, Hispanic, Chinese, Mixed Race to African, it’s all here.
 And the best part?
 You don’t need to order from across the pond!
 Click on the picture direct to purchase from a UK retailer.

 Read more on raising your kids to love the skin they’re in…